rev-net/memo/pitch.md

 In this era of internet-native businesses – AI, social, and crypto networks who champion open source and are publicly innovating on internet-native concepts – corporate-stock models of organization are anachronistic for entrepreneurs, capital providers, and consumers alike.
 We think revnets will emerge as the standard for internet businesses and online economies.

 Revnets are a new tokenized financial structure made for capitalizing and growing internet-native money relationships, while avoiding governance, liquidity, and management risks altogether.
-Think of it like Bitcoin's halvening rule – once deployed, its issuance policy leads to a guarenteed 21m supply over time.
-Instead of a fixed supply with periodic supply shocks, revnets enforce a certain other set of guarentees that promote enterprise growth, unchangeable after being deployed.
+Think of it like Bitcoin's halvening rule – once deployed, its issuance policy leads to a guaranteed 21m supply over time.
+Instead of a fixed supply with periodic supply shocks, revnets enforce a certain other set of guarantees that promote enterprise growth, unchangeable after being deployed.

-Blackrock CEO Larry Finck and prominant others say the necessary and inevitable tokenization of everything will enhance the landscape of finance.
+Blackrock CEO Larry Fink and prominent others say the necessary and inevitable tokenization of everything will enhance the landscape of finance.
 We've known this for years, and now think revnets will participate in the mainstream's vision by being the most productive structure for both large organizations and small businesses to tokenize revenues and fundraises throughout the globe.
 Revnets are the SAFE and C-Corp agreements of this economy but 100x better.

 Revnets can power all kinds of modern financial engagements to greater efficiency, from indy shopify stores, patreons, donations, up to corporate finance and high net worth brand management.
 The $REV network itself runs as a revnet, and captures 2.5% of each revnet's outflows from raised funds and revenues.